RL$^3$: Boosting Meta Reinforcement Learning via RL inside RL$^2$: RL 3

 \subsection{Implementation}

-Implementing \rlcube involves simply replacing each MDP in the task distribution with a corresponding value-augmented MDP (VAMDP) and solving the resulting VAMDP distribution using \rlsquarex.
-Each VAMDP has the same action space and reward function as the corresponding MDP.
-The value augmented state $\hat s_t \in S \times \mathbb R^k \times \mathbb I^k$ includes the object level state $s_t$, $k$ real values and $k$ integer values for the Q-estimates ($Q^t(s_t,a)$) and action counts ($N^t(s_t,a)$) for each of the $k$ actions.In practice, we provide action advantages along with the max Q-value (value function) instead of Q-estimates.
-When the object-level state space $S$ is discrete, $s_t$ needs to be represented as an $|S|$-dimensional one-hot vector.
-Note that the value augmented state space is continuous.
-In the VAMDP transition function, the object-level state $s$ has the same transition dynamics as the original MDP, while the dynamics of Q-estimates are a function of $T$, $R$, and the specific object-level RL algorithm used for estimating Q-values.
-An episode of the VAMDP spans the entire interaction period with the corresponding MDP, which may include multiple episodes of the MDP, as Q-estimates continue to evolve beyond episode boundaries.
-In code, a VAMDP RL environment is implemented as a wrapper over a given MDP environment.
-The pseudocode, additional implementation details and hyperparameters for \rlsquare and \rlcube are mentioned in Appendix
+Implementing \rlcube involves replacing each MDP in the task distribution with a value-augmented MDP (VAMDP) and solving the resulting distribution using \rlsquarex.
+Each VAMDP has the same action space and reward function as the original MDP.
+The value-augmented state $\hat s_t \in S \times \mathbb{R}^k \times \mathbb{I}^k$ comprises the object-level state $s_t$, $k$ real values and $k$ integer values for the $Q$-estimates $Q^t(s_t,a)$ and action counts $N^t(s_t,a)$ for each action.
+In practice, we represent $Q$-estimates in a numerically stabilized form by decomposing them into their maximum value and centered differences, i.e., providing $\max_a Q^t(s_t,a)$ and the offsets $Q^t(s_t,a)-\max_a Q^t(s_t,a)$, which correspond to the value function and advantages, respectively.
+This reparametrization is numerically equivalent to raw $Q$-values but improves training stability by normalizing input scale.
+When $S$ is discrete, $s_t$ is encoded as an $|S|$-dimensional one-hot vector.
+The value-augmented state space is thus continuous.
+In the VAMDP transition function, the object-level state $s$ evolves according to the original dynamics, while $Q$-estimate dynamics depend on $T$, $R$, and the specific RL algorithm used.
+A VAMDP episode spans the full interaction period with the MDP, as $Q$-estimates evolve across multiple episodes.
+In code, a VAMDP environment is implemented as a wrapper over the base MDP.
+Pseudocode, additional details, and hyperparameters for \rlsquare and \rlcube are provided in Appendix~\ref{sec:architecture}.